fredericBregier/clone-cloud-store/README.md

   - However, for PostgreSql or MongoDB, it can be done through configuration so keeping one jar
   - Should it be separate jar (individual per module and per option) or flatten jar (per option)?
   - Helm, Ansible and Dockerfile or other ways to distribute image

+## Notes of versions

+# 0.8.0 2024/02
+- Add Apache http client for Accessor Public client (no Quarkus dependency)
+-

+# 0.7.0 2024/01
+- Support of MongoDB and Kafka
+- Support of Accessor with remote access and proactive reconciliation
+- Support of Simple Gateway Accessor
+- Support of Replicator
+- Support of Topology
+- Support of Azure Blob Storage, Google Cloud Storage, in addition of Amazon S3 and S3 like
+- First steps on Reconciliator batch

+# 0.6.0 2023/11
+- Patch of Quarkus to support InputStream on client side (upload and download)

+# 0.5.0 2023/10
+- Refactorization and simplification
+- Support of Dynamic choice of Database (MongoDB or PostgreSql) in Common

+# 0.4.0 2023/09
+- Performance improvements
+- Support of proactive replication from Accessor

+# 0.3.0 2023/07
+- Adding Topology support to Replicator

+# 0.2.0 2023/01
+- Replicator support with asynchronous replication
+- Internal Accessor support

+# 0.1.0 2022/06
+- Public Accessor support
+- Driver for Amazon S3 and S3 like support